Gender, Violence, and Education Panel Photo by Jeff Watts

-The GEF defines education broadly—including formal, informal and experiential settings in and out of schools across the life course.
-We focus on both traditional educational topics such as access, equity, and achievement as well as education as it relates to pressing global concerns like public health, extremism, and the environment.
+The GEF defines education broadly—including formal, informal, and experiential settings in schools and outside the classroom.
+We focus on traditional educational topics such as access, equity, and achievement, and also on education as it relates to such global concerns as public health, extremism, and the environment.

-Each semester, the GEF hosts a panel discussion of 5-6 renowned experts in the field of education, broadly defined.
-The panelists are asked to speak for 10 minutes each in response to two questions:
+Each semester, the GEF hosts a panel discussion of 4-5 renowned experts in the field of education, broadly defined.
+The panelists are asked to share their expertise and opinions each in response to two questions:

 - what do you think is the most pressing issue or challenge in education globally? and

 - what do universities need to do to prepare graduates to better address this issue or challenge?

 Over time, the GEF aims to become a place where conventions are challenged and innovations are born.

 Elizabeth Armstrong, Associate Professor, University of Michigan

 Elizabeth Armstrong is a sociologist with research interests in the areas of sexuality, gender, culture, organizations, social movements, and higher education.
 She joined the Department of Sociology and the Organizational Studies Program at the University of Michigan in 2009.
 She was a fellow at the Radcliffe Institute for Advanced Study at Harvard University and a recipient of a National Academy of Education/Spencer Postdoctoral Fellowship.
 She earned her MA and PhD degrees in Sociology at the University of California-Berkeley.

 G. Arunima, Associate Professor, Jawaharlal Nehru University